-Additionally, during consultation, concerns were expressed about the visibility and potential impact of sites south of Coombe Road.
+Additionally, during consultation, concerns were expressed about the visibility and potential impact of sites B2 and B9.
 The proposal for a scheme of mitigation is a 5 metre thick rear boundary hedge, which is the typical extent of hedgerows in and around the village of East Meon.
 This will provide a 'wildlife corridor' which, in time, will support biodiversity and contain the built form of the village from views from the south, providing long term landscape mitigation.
 The detailed design must be based on landscape character evidence.
-An indicative layout is shown in figure 7.
+An overview is shown in figure 7.

-- 4.59 To address concerns about safe access along Coombe Road from Duncombe Road, this policy includes provision of a footpath from the west of the site to public footpath 7b, which joins Coombe Road further to the east (see figure 7). - 4.60 In response to concerns expressed about the potential for development, at some time in the future, to spread south from the site, the landowner has agreed to place a covenant on a non-build or no-development zone immediately to the south of the site, adjacent to the site but outside the site itself (the hatched area in figure 7), to the effect that it cannot be used for any purpose other than agriculture without the formal approval of the Parish Council.
+- 4.63 To address concerns about safe access along Coombe Road from Duncombe Road, this policy includes provision of a footpath from the west of the site to public footpath 7b, which joins Coombe Road further to the east (see figure 7). - 4.64 In response to concerns expressed about the potential for development, at some time in the future, to spread south from site B2, the landowner has agreed to place a covenant on a non-build or no-development zone immediately to the south of the site, adjacent to the site but outside the site itself (the hatched area in figure 7), to the effect that it cannot be used for any purpose other than agriculture without the formal approval of the Parish Council. - 4.65 The Settlement Policy Boundary will be redrawn along the boundary of this site, following the completion of development, consistent with the SDNP methodology on drawing settlement boundaries (see 4.12).

-Figure 8: Indicative site layout (Indicative site layout prepared by Jackson Planning and East Meon NDP Working Team)
+Figure 7: Indicative site layout

+(Indicative site layout provided by WYG Limited, the site owner's agent)

-Policy EM16: Land South of Coombe Road
+Policy EM16: Land at B2 (South of Coombe Road)

-This land is allocated for 11 dwellings, the proposal will include:
+Land at B2 is allocated for a maximum of 6 dwellings for the period 2016-2025; the proposal will include: